reddyAnkitha/SupportIQ/README.md

 **11.77 hours**

-Resolution differences across these categories were relatively small, so the project presents this component primarily as operational analytics.
+Resolution differences across these categories were relatively small, so this component is presented primarily as operational analytics.

 ## Dashboard Metrics